Legend Of The Marble Cat

 They could smell the scent of their family and followed it.

-always under the leaves of low growing plants,
+They scampered on, always under the leaves of low growing plants,

-undulating patterns of deep shade on their bright coats.
+while the sunlight painted beautiful, undulating patterns of deep shade on their bright coats.

-the smell of danger raised the hairs on their backs and they
+Suddenly, the smell of danger raised the hairs on their backs and they

 froze like statues even before they saw the horrible sight.